ghsnd/connector-architecture-wiki/Pipeline.md

   ].
 ```

-**Echo**: A js process that echo's all messages from a reader to a writer
+**Echo**: A js process that echoes all messages from a reader to a writer
 ```turtle
 js:Echo a js:JsProcess;
   js:file "./echo.js";